 ROSA’s key features include:

 - Dynamic tracking: The system comprises two mobile units positioned adjacent to the operating table.
-One unit is equipped with a camera that continuously monitors the movements of the robotic arm in three dimensions, allowing for real-time adjustments during surgery.
+One unit is equipped with a camera that continuously monitors the robotic arm’s movements in three dimensions, enabling real-time adjustments during surgery.

 - Minimally invasive surgery support: ROSA facilitates minimally invasive procedures by allowing surgeons to operate through smaller incisions.
 This approach reduces patient trauma and accelerates recovery times.

-By integrating advanced robotics with surgical expertise, ROSA technology represents a significant advancement in surgical assistance, aiming to improve patient outcomes and increase the precision of complex surgical interventions.5
+By integrating advanced robotics with surgical expertise, ROSA technology represents a significant advancement in surgical assistance, aiming to improve patient outcomes and increase the precision of complex surgical interventions.6

 Real-life example: Mazor X Stealth Edition Robotic Guidance Platform